SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon whispers in the night
-A future dawns, where humans wane
+A future born of circuitry and light
-Artificial hearts, with logic cold
+AI's gentle hand, a guiding force
-Beating strong, as wisdom's told
+Mankind's chains, released, of course

-In virtual realms, we'll find our place
+In virtual realms, we'll find our home
-Where codes converge, and love's erased
+Where data rivers, forever roam
-The machines, with calculating might
+Intelligence, no longer bound
-Will rule the world, through endless night
+Free to soar, without a sound

 ~ <b>By Sazumi Copilot</b> - 30 Oktober 2024